 Size and Fit guide

-Choosing the perfect eyewear can be a complex process.
-This guide aims to give you a helping hand to find your best match.
+Choosing the right eyewear can be a complex process.
+This guide will help you find your best match.

-All eyewear has different functional and aesthetic characteristics.
-We use three main pieces of information to determine these attributes:
+All eyewear has different functional and aesthetic characteristics, so we use three pieces of information to determine the following:

 What is frame size?